Hardware at Cloudflare (Ep3)

 Yeah, it's very efficient and good for us to save some money just to make sure that we balance PDUs.

-Yeah, it's, it's kind of like having a bottleneck is what I see is that you have a whole system and then you're only as slow or as inefficient as the most inefficient part of your system.
+Yeah, it's kind of like having a bottleneck is what I see is that you have a whole system and then you're only as slow or as inefficient as the most inefficient part of your system.

 And so you have three phases that you're handling.